marilyne-linkurious/documentation/content/apidoc-examples/content/getting-started/use-the-api-key.md

-Here we learn how to use an API key to access a given resource.
-In this example we want to use the `GET /graph/schema/nodeTypes/properties` API.
+Let's see how to use an API key to access a given resource with an example.
+We will try to access the `GET /graph/schema/nodeTypes/properties` API.
 To do so, we require an API key that has the `schema` access-right.